Azure/iot-edge-v1/modules/iothub/devdoc/iothub.md

 The body of the message will be sent to IoT Hub on behalf of the given device.

 The IotHub module dynamically creates per-device instances of IoTHubClient.
 It can be configured to use any of the protocols supported by
 IoTHubClient.
-Note that only the HTTP transport currently supports sharing one TCP connection across many devices; the AMQP and MQTT transports do not.
-If the IoTHub module is configured to use either AMQP or MQTT, it will create one TCP connection per device.
+Note that the AMQP and HTTP transports will share one TCP connection for all devices; the MQTT transport will create a new
+TCP connection for each device.

 #### Receiving messages from IoT Hub
 Upon reception of a message from IoT Hub, this module will publish a message to the broker with the following properties: